 Pin this page for later

 Is this page helpful to you?
 Would you like to help Art Passions grow?
 There are no external ads at Art Passions, and it will remain that way.
-As wonderful as the appreciation that the increased traffic shows, it requires bigger and better servers.
-And of course, I'd like to add more art and this antique fairy tale habit not be cheap.
+There are many artists I'd like to feature and of course, I'd like to add more art and this antique fairy tale habit not be cheap.

-Life can be sometimes unpredictable.
+Life can be unpredictable.
 We appreciate any support you can manage.
-Use this link to support Art Passions with a one-time donation in any amount,

 A couple of these are our sister sitesArt Passions Fairy Tale Scholarship blog